 Open and collaborative fundamental research has served as a scientific and economic boon to the U.S. and the world.
 APLU fosters the development of globally competent students, internationally engaged faculty, and institutions capable of addressing global challenges.
 The science and education enterprise, however, is put at risk when other governments endeavor to benefit from it without upholding the values of openness, transparency and reciprocal collaboration.

-APLU has partnered with AAU to compile an effective practices summary outlining actions taken by universities to address the growing concerns on security threats and undue foreign government influence.
-Together, APLU and AAU conducted a survey of their members institutions on policies, practices, tools, and resources.
+APLU partnered with AAU to compile an effective practices summary outlining actions taken by universities to address the growing concerns on security threats and undue foreign government influence.
+Together, APLU and AAU conducted a survey of our member institutions on policies, practices, tools, and resources.
 This document is an update to the original Effective Practices Summary released in in April 2019.